interrupt21h/tubeviz/README.md

 tubeviz transforms **rendered video** rather than placing small rectangular clips over a conventional procedural visualizer.

+Visual treatment is deliberately heterogeneous: most shots preserve their source hue, strong color grades and mask/symmetry effects are sparse, and a section rotates through compatible effect families instead of applying one permanent visual style.
+Circular/portal masks are reserved for rare explicit accents rather than used as a default composition.

 Depending on backend support and timeline direction, the effect system includes:

 - crop/zoom/pan, mirror, rotation, playback-rate treatment;